 I feel especially lucky – and fortunate – to be where I am today: doing something I love to do- executive search, career coaching and consulting – in an industry that is not overly fond of change but one that is beginning to experience the foundation jarring, wall rattling transformation of its business model.
 Once one of the safest career choices healthcare is now anything but stable, career-wise.
 There are fewer leadership jobs available and if you do not have a track record as a top performer, it is increasingly difficult to find the well-paying senior leadership jobs that were plentiful in the 70s, 80s and 90s.

 Employers are becoming more demanding and selective in their recruiting process.
-They can afford to be given the ever increasing pool of candidates from which to choose.
+Some are making use of new technologies that allow them to give candidates a cognitive ability test as a way of narrowing down their selection.
+They can afford to be selective, given the ever increasing pool of candidates from which to choose.
 From a recruiter’s perspective, finding candidates is the easy part.
 Finding the right candidate for the environment is the real challenge.

 Which brings me to one facet of my career that I love: interviewing, one the most critical aspects of the executive search process.
 For me it is both challenging and rewarding.
 The challenging part is to construct questions that will let me see the candidate for who she or he really is in terms of their values and style – how they lead.
 The rewarding part is that I get to hear the candidates’ stories – how they share their experiences in life, specifically on the job.
 This helps me evaluate how they will fit an organization’s culture and produce the desired results.
 Since we offer a three-year placement guarantee, my in-depth interview with candidates vying to be on the panel of recommended executives, is crunch time in any search.